Aamjiwnaang First Nation

 Public Safety Canada

-CAER works directly with Environment Canada to ensure alignment of expectations on emergency preparedness requirements under the Canadian Environmental Protection Act.
+BASES works directly with Environment Canada to ensure alignment of expectations on emergency preparedness requirements under the Canadian Environmental Protection Act.
 For example, the Environmental Emergency (E2) Regulations require emergency plans to be prepared, brought into effect and exercised — including communications with the potentially affected community.

-CAER participates in meetings and shares information with Transportation Community Awareness and Emergency Response (TRANSCAER®) as organized through the CIAC and the Railway Association of Canada (RAC).
+BASES participates in meetings and shares information with Transportation Community Awareness and Emergency Response (TRANSCAER®) as organized through the CIAC and the Railway Association of Canada (RAC).
 TRANSCAER® members work with municipalities, emergency responders, and residents in communities along transportation routes to ensure they are informed about the products being moved through their area and prepared to respond to potential incidents involving dangerous goods.
 In 2015, the CIAC reported that the Sarnia-Lambton area had the highest participation (approximately 10x) of all TransCAER® location events.

 City of Port Huron

 Port Huron has a mutual aid agreement with the City of Sarnia, allowing for shared usage of emergency equipment in the event of a large-scale event.
 This is made possible through Port Huron’s Emergency Action Guidelines (EAG), which are designed to provide a single plan for all types of disasters, to organize, coordinate and direct the actions of the city relief forces in the event of disaster and save lives, property, and reduce damage.
-Officials from Port Huron share best practice information and actively engage in table top and field simulations with members of CAER.
+Officials from Port Huron share best practice information and actively engage in tabletop and field simulations with members of BASES.

 United States Department of Homeland Security

 The City of Sarnia Dispatch team connects directly to the United States Department of Homeland Security (DHS) and will make notifications during emergency exercises or actual events.
-Sarnia-Lambton CAER actively works with the DHS to plan, execute, and debrief learnings from large scale exercises that have the potential to impact both sides of our shared border.
+BASES actively works with the DHS to plan, execute, and debrief learnings from large scale exercises that have the potential to impact both sides of our shared border.